AdaCore/gnatstudio/docs/users_guide/navigation.rst

   .. index:: gcc; -fdump-xref

-  You need to use the GCC C and C++ compilers that come with GNAT to generate the cross-references information needed by GPS and call them with the `-fdump-xref` switch, so you need to first add that switch to your project's switches for C and C++ sources and compile your application before you browse through the cross-references.
-If your sources have been modified, you should recompile the modified files.
+  You need to use the GCC C and C++ compilers that come with GNAT to generate the cross-references information needed by GPS and to call them with the `-fdump-xref` switch, so you need to first add that switch to your project's switches for C and C++ sources and compile your application before you browse through the cross-references.
+If your sources have been modified, recompile the modified files.

 Ada xrefs heuristics
 --------------------

-GPS can provide some basic navigation support for Ada, C and C++ sources even in the absence of information coming from the compiler.
-It uses a built-in parser, parsing the files at startup and when they're modified.
+GPS provides basic navigation support for Ada, C and C++ sources even in the absence of information coming from the compiler by using a built-in parser, parsing the files both at startup and when they're modified.
 This provides basic navigation in simple cases.

-In this mode, GPS can navigate to an entity body from the declaration, and vice versa.
-In case of other references, GPS will navigate to the declaration only if the heuristics provides the necessary information without ambiguity, which may not be the case with overloaded entities.
+In this mode, GPS can navigate to an entity body from the declaration and vice versa.
+For other references, GPS can navigate to the declaration only if the heuristics provides the necessary information without ambiguity, which may not be the case with overloaded entities.

-This parser is also used to provide the Ada outline view, code completion and entity view, but these heuristics are not used in global reference searching operations or to generate call graphs.
+GPS also uses this parser to provide the Ada outline view, code completion and entity view, but these heuristics are not used in global reference searching operations or to generate call graphs.